taming-the-state-in-react/taming-the-state-in-react-french/manuscript/05-redux-advanced/00a-redux-state.md

 ~~~~~~~~

 Maintenant, vous pouvez essayer de créer un élément todo dans votre application Todo.
 Cela doit fonctionner.
 Ensuite vous voulez rendre possible l'utilisation de votre fonctionnalité de filtre afin de filtrer la liste des éléments todo par leur propriété `completed`.
 Premièrement, vous devez ajouter un composant `Filter`.
-You can try to create a todo item in your Todo application now.
-It should work.
-Next you want to make use of your filter functionality to filter the list of todo items by their `completed` property.
-First, you have to add a `Filter` component.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~